What are Btecs? A quick guide to Btec qualifications

 Btecs are becoming a more popular path to both university and particular jobs in place of, or in addition to, A-levels.
 In 2017, over 25% of students starting university held at least one Btec.

 While they are commonly known as an alternative to A-levels, Btec qualifications can actually be studied at a number of levels including GCSEs and even degrees.

 What can you study at Btec?A wide range of subjects can be studied at Btec level – 2,000 qualifications across 16 sectors, to be exact.
 Some of these lend themselves to the Btec-way of learning due to their practical nature.
 However, you might be surprised by a few of the subjects available at Btec level, such as computing or engineering.

 The Btec Level 3 National subject sectors that you can study are: business, enterprise and law; childcare; construction; creatives; engineering; health and social care; hospitality; IT and computing; land-based; public and protective services; science; sport; transport, travel and tourism.

 What are the different types of Btec?Btecs are very flexible.
 They can be studied at various levels, each of which equates to a different qualification:

-- Btec Level 1 and 2 = equivalent to a GCSE
+- Btec Level 1 and 2 = equivalent to GCSEs

-- Btec Level 3 = equivalent to an A-level
+- Btec Level 3 = equivalent to A-levels

 How are Btecs assessed?
 What’s their equivalent in Ucas points?For each Btec, you complete a series of units – some core, others optional – which are assessed.
 For each unit, you receive either a Pass, a Merit or a Distinction (Distinction being the highest).